 A typical vent shaft:

-A main duct shaft (yes that is a tiny creature skeleton in the foreground)
+A main duct shaft (yes, that is a tiny creature skeleton in the foreground):

 Looking straight down into a vent:

-Then there was the busted vent we’d known about since the initial house inspection: they addressed that issue as well.
+Then there was the busted vent we’d known about since the initial house inspection.
+They addressed that issue as well:

-Once all the ducts were cleaned they fixed all the vents so that our less-than-even-marginally-efficient furnaces would be slightly more efficient by making sure all the vents were straight, sealed and insulated.
+Once all the ducts were cleaned, they fixed all the vents so that our less-than-even-marginally-efficient furnaces would be slightly more efficient by making sure all the vents were straight, sealed and insulated.
 Then all the register covers which they thoroughly cleaned were put back in place.

-When they were all done they walked through the house with a backpack vacuum and sucked up any dust left over from the process so when they left it was like they hadn’t even been here.
-Of course we know they were and this winter we will certainly appreciate the work each time the furnaces boot up as we will no longer smell hot dust and who knows what else.
-Now all the remains to do is to have the crawlspace under the house cleaned out, the insulation redone, the hot/cold water pipes insulated and any holes to the exterior sealed up.
+Added bonuses: the guys had to move a bookshelf away from one of the return vents and it was too heavy, so they removed books from some of the shelves.
+Juan took a picture of the books as they were on the shelves, so when it came time to put things back as they were, they used it to get them all back in their original spots.
+Also, when they were done they walked through the house with a backpack vacuum and sucked up any dust left over from the process, so when they left it was like they hadn’t even been here.
+Of course we know they were and this winter we will certainly appreciate the work each time the furnaces boot up, as we will no longer smell hot dust and who knows what else.
+Now all that remains is to have the crawlspace under the house cleaned out, the insulation redone, the hot/cold water pipes insulated and any holes to the exterior sealed up.
 We hope to get that done sometime this month.

 Lastly, the shot at the top of this post is of some of the concrete they pulled out of the vents.
 Seems when the previous owners had the bathrooms redone the contractors were not very tidy.